• Skip to primary navigation

 Lemon Juice: It has lots of pectin, which is needed to thicken the marmalade naturally.

-Brandy or Cognac: This pairs well with citrus fruit and cinnamon!
+Brandy or Cognac: This is optional, but I think it really pairs well with citrus fruit and cinnamon!
 I really love the combination!

 2 small plates: I always put 2 small plates in the refrigerator when I start making the marmalade.
 They are needed to test if the marmalade has set.